 For me, that is the symbolism of the Capitol dome, the heart of our democracy.
 Even after 20 years of living in Washington, D.C., every time I see the Capitol dome, whether walking on the mall or flying into Reagan National airport, I feel a sense of reverence for the building and the work that happens there.

 I hope that we as a nation can all return to that reverence and respect for our country.

-JACL IS WORKING DILIGENTLY TO NAVIGATE ITS FINANCIAL COURSE IN 2021 impacted significantly and, to a large degree, our financial results for the year as well.
+JACL IS WORKING DILIGENTLY TO NAVIGATE ITS FINANCIAL COURSE

+IN 2021

 By Matthew Farrells, JACL National Secretary/ Treasurer